My Services

 -

-During pregnancy, it is typically easiest to get started during the second trimester but can be any time.
-You can expect approximately 2-6 birth prep sessions depending on your needs and goals.
+During pregnancy, it is typically easiest to get started during the second trimester, but as soon as you as possible is ideal to decrease overwhelm.
+Care during pregnancy, often leads improved labor and postpartum outcomes.
+You can expect approximately 2-6 sessions depending on your needs and goals.

-Postpartum, I suggest an appointment within the first 3 weeks with ongoing follow-ups at a pace that works best for you.
+Postpartum, I suggest an appointment within the first 3 weeks (ideally in the first couple of days) with ongoing follow-ups at a pace that works best for you.
+It is never too late to get started.
 Typical recommendation for follow-ups is every 2-4 weeks and number of sessions depends on your needs and goals.

 Comprehensive Childbirth Education